-Let us not draw our words at too great a length, because it is not only offensive to the ear, but spends much time, and two words may be spoken in the time of one-not but that I will give an allowance to draw - lengthen.
+Let us not draw35 our words at too great a length, because it is not only offensive to the ear, but spends much time, and two words may be spoken in the time of one-not but that I will give an allowance to every man's natural faculty.
+But 'tis to be feared this is often an affected way of speaking.

-&lt;sup>34 leave than lack - To have so much material you leave some off is better than having so little you run out of things to say.
+34 leave than lack - To have so much material you leave some off is better than having so little you run out of things to say.